Nyhavn 61: Peder Hansen Bistrup

 The property was later acquired by skipper Peder Hansen Bistrup (died 1841).
 He was originally from Rønne on Bornholm.
-His property was home to 19 residents in three households households at the time of the 1801 census.
+His property was home to 19 residents in three households at the time of the 1801 census.
 Peder Hansen Bistrup resided in the building with his wife Rebecca Jonasdatter (died 1834), their seven children (aged three to 19) and one maid.
 Hans Jensen Giese, third skipper, resided in the building with his wife Anne Kirstine Jessen, their four children (aged one to 12), his brother Peter Jensen Giese (skipper, away at the moment) and one maid.
 Christian Nielsen, a third skipper, resided on his own in a third apartment (but was away).

 Bistrup's apartment was again listed as No. 31 in the new cadastre of 1806.

 The now 87-year-old Peter Hansen Bistrup was still residing on the first floor at the time of the 1840 census.
 He lived there with his son Peter Frederik Bistrup (1781–1851) and daughter-in-law Caroline Bistrup (née Stålhammar Carlson, 1809–1891), their three children (aged 14 to 23) and one maid.
 Asmus Andersen Kruse, another skipper (of the sloop Ane Maria, c.
 1825-1831, sailing Copenhagen–Amsterdam), resided on the ground floor with his wife Ulrikke Magrethe Kruse and their 16-year-old daughter Marie Magrete Kruse.
 Sophie Hedevig Olsen, a widow, resided on the second floor with one lodger.
 Andreas Madsen, a coachman, resided in the basement with his wife Engeborg Madsen and six children (aged two to 14).